garystafford/streaming-sales-generator/README.md

 Each time you want to explore or demonstrate a new streaming technology, you must first find an adequate data source or develop a new source.
-Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with BI and dashboarding tools.
+Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with Business intelligence (BI) and dashboarding tools.
 Additionally, the streaming data source should possess a degree of consistency and predictability while still displaying a reasonable level of natural randomness.
 Conversely, the source should not result in an unnatural uniform distribution of data over time.